 The be all and end all inspiration for motorbike expedition.
 Jupiter’s Travels captures the feel of worldwide motorcycle meandering with amazing acuity.
 His journey took place from 1973-77, but much of his insight feels just as fresh today.
 Just read it, then read the sequel, Dreaming of Jupiter, where he repeats the journey 30 years later.

 I’ve been working professionally as an illustrator for books for kids since about 2009.
-Here are some of the popular ones.
+Here are some books I’ve worked on!

 Explore the world of such a little mouse–from the bestselling author of LITTLE BLUE TRUCK!